The Interim and May Away Study Away Courses

-May Away, an academic travel-only term, features a three-hour travel course which requires 120 hours of student engagement.
-Pre-travel and course preparation will likely begin during the preceding spring semester, with a sufficient number of faculty/student hours to fully prepare students for the travel component.
+May Away, an academic study away-only term, features a three-hour study away course which requires 120 hours of student engagement.
+Pre-travel and course preparation will likely begin during the preceding spring semester, with a sufficient number of faculty/student hours to fully prepare students for the study away component.
 This preparation may include on-campus and on-line sessions.
 Even though students will begin coursework, the official start of the May Away term is the day after the last scheduled final exam day for spring semester.

 A student may take both a January Interim term course and a May Away course during the same academic year.
 May Away courses count toward the required total number of Interim courses for graduation.

 May Away courses will follow the same calendar path as travel courses taught during the January Interim term.
-These new travel courses are available for student application beginning in February for the upcoming academic year.
-In this way, all travel courses (January and May) are offered to the current year’s students at one time.
+In this way, all study away courses (January and May) are offered to the current year’s students at one time.

-Being allowed to travel as part of the curriculum of LaGrange College is a privilege; approval to travel is not automatic but may be granted through the Office of Global Engagement based on:
+Being allowed to study away as part of the curriculum of LaGrange College is a privilege; approval to study away is not automatic but may be granted through the Office of Global Engagement based on:

 - A completed application, including instructor permission, references and required travel documents